 When we talk about alternative assessments, we are talking about those types of assessments that demonstrate proficiency often over time.
-Multistage papers and projects, portfolios, and multimedia projects are all types of assessments that fall into this category.
-For any alternate assessments, special care needs to be taken to encourage that the instructions and evaluation criteria are communicated to the learners with absolute clarity.
+Multistage papers and projects, portfolios and multimedia projects are all types of assessments that fall into this category.
+For any alternate assessments, special care must be taken to encourage that the instructions and evaluation criteria are communicated to the learners with absolute clarity.

 These Guidelines for Planning Alternative Assessments are a great place to start when thinking about alternative assessments.